New York City Campus

 - Café 101

-The newly renovated Eddie Layton Student Union is a great place to meet with friends.
+The Eddie Layton Student Union is a great place to meet with friends.
 Special functions that take place at the student union include ethnic and cultural festivals, café nights, award dinners, luncheons, and various annual events.
 The following facilities make up the Eddie Layton Student Union and may be reserved through Student Development and Campus Activities:

 - Meditation Room is available for quiet, peaceful thought, meditation, contemplation, or prayer